-"The camp of the saints about, and the beloved city."
-Revelation 20:9
+"The camp of the saints about, and the beloved city."-Revelation xx.
+9.

-The camp and the beloved city; these two parts will be as much as our time will allow us to touch upon this morning; and I cannot pass lightly over these two parts, because it will set forth the more clearly that which the adversary shall, with his almost innumerable agents, encompass about and make his last attempt upon, when you and I have been in heaven perhaps hundreds, perhaps thousands, of years; for of the end of time knows no man, God has kept that to himself, and let us bless him for what he has revealed, and rejoice that what is not yet revealed, and what is to be revealed essential to our welfare, will be revealed, so that we shall want to know nothing that shall not be ultimately unfolded to our satisfaction and to God's glory.
+THE camp and the beloved city; these two parts will be as much as our time will allow us to touch upon this morning; and I cannot pass lightly over these two parts, because it will set forth the more clearly that which the adversary shall, with his almost innumerable agents, encompass about and make his last attempt upon, when you and I have been in heaven perhaps hundreds, perhaps thousands, of years; for of the end of time knoweth no man-God has kept that to himself, and let us bless him for what he has revealed, and rejoice that what is not yet revealed, and what is to be revealed essential to our welfare, will be revealed, so that we shall want to know nothing that shall not be ultimately unfolded to our satisfaction and to God's glory.

-Now the camp, then, we must understand, of course, not literally but spiritually, not locally but mystically; and so, the city we must understand not literally, but of course spiritually and mystically, that Jerusalem that is from above, which is free, as says the apostle.
-Now then, taking it in this light, we may notice that all, at least, so it will prove as we go along, that all the parts of our text are taken from the Old Testament, and indeed the book of Revelation altogether, in the substance of it, is taken from the Old Testament.
-Do you not find it in various references to the prophets?
-"As he has declared to his servants the prophets." instance, in the 10th chapter of this book, where it is said, "But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he has declared to his servants the prophets."
+Now the camp, then, we must understand, of course, not literally but spiritually, not locally but mystically; and so the city we must understand not literally, but of course spiritually and mystically-that Jerusalem that is from above, which is free, as saith the apostle.
+Now then, taking it in this light, we may notice that all-at least, so it will prove 48 We go along-that all the parts of our text are taken from the Old Testament, and indeed the book of Revelation altogether, in the substance of it, is taken from the Old Testament.
+Do you not find in it various references to the prophets?
+"As he hath declared to his servants the prophets."
+For instance, in the 10th chapter of this book, where it is said, "But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he hath declared to his servants the prophets."
 Some say Daniel has more than any others; but other prophets have dwelt upon them as much.
-So that we have been so led by carnal learned men that we seem to have lost sight of the spirituality of the book, and it might as well have been out of our Bibles for the use that it has been in general unto us; and I cannot believe that God would give us a book, and call it Revelation, and we are to take it at the same time as though, instead of being revelation, it was obscuration.
-Let us then, look at our text this morning, the two parts, the camp in the city, as descriptive of the Church of God.
-You will perceive that there is an allusion to the encampment of Israelites in the wilderness, and that shall be our guide to the spiritual interpretation of this matter; and then, secondly, there is an allusion to the literal Jerusalem, the one being a type of the other.
+So that we have been so led by carnal learned men that we seem to have lost sight of the spirituality of the book, and it might as well have been out of our Bibles for the use that it has been in general unto us; and I cannot believe that God would give us a book, and call it Revelation, and we are to take it at the same time as though, instead of being revelation, it was obscuration. then, look at our text this morning-the two parts, the camp and the city-as descriptive of the church of God.
+You will perceive that here is an allusion to represent the suiderness, and that an allusion to the encampment of the Israelites in the wilderness, and that the book of this matter; and then, shall be our guide to the spiritual interpretation of this matter; and then, secondly have deep to the spiritual interpretation of the one being a type secondly, here is an allusion to the literal Jerusalem, the one being a type of the other